ControlledChaos/advanced-custom-fields-number-slider/readme.txt

 * Initial version

 == Changelog ==

+= 0.3.5 =
+* Fix to allow for multiple number sliders on the same screen

 = 0.3 =
 * Fixed issue in V4 plugin to properly include JS files